Vienna, 13 June 2018

 Jan Willem Tulp is an independent Data Experience Designer from the Netherlands.
 With his company TULP interactive he creates custom data visualizations for a variety of clients.
 For more than 6 years he has helped clients such as Google, European Space Agency, Scientific American, Nature and World Economic Forum by creating visualizations, both interactive and in print.
 His work has appeared in several books and magazines and he speaks regularly at international conferences.

 ACDH Lectures are free and open to all.
-Please register here.
+Registration closed.